 The amount of time will vary based on what assessment you are taking.
-For example, if you are taking Exam 473E, the online assessment is expected to take you approximately one hour to complete.
 Before you begin the assessment, the instructions will tell you how long to allot.

 How do I schedule my proctored testing appointment?

 When you are contacted with your assessment account, log into your assessment account at https://secure.vitapowered.com/usps/login.screen, the Schedule Assessment link.
 Select a center/date/time that will best accommodate you.
 Keep in mind the expected time frame for completing all assessment steps.